Health On Wheels: Tricked-Out RVs Deliver Addiction Treatment To Rural Colorado

 Don a mask, pee in a cup

-On a dusty lot outside a halfway house in Sterling, Jimenez, the peer specialist, activates the leveling jacks to balance the RV, and the team readies the unit for the day's slate of patients.
+On a dusty lot outside a halfway house in Sterling, Jimenez, the peer specialist, activates the leveling jacks to balance the RV and the team readies the unit for the day's slate of patients.
 The passenger-side captain's chair flips around to face a table where Jimenez will check in patients.
 The tabletop is crowded with a printer, a scanner, a laptop and a label-maker.
 Underneath lie a box of specimen cups and a gallon of windshield washer fluid.
 The vehicle now has plenty of masks and cleaning supplies on hand, too.

 After patients check in, they go to the RV's snug bathroom to provide a urine sample.
-With test strips built into the sides of the cup, results show instantly whether there's any of 13 categories of drugs — from opiates to antidepressants — in the urine.
+With test strips built into the sides of the cup, results show instantly whether there are any of 13 categories of drugs — from opiates to antidepressants — in the urine.
 The sample is later dropped off at a lab to confirm the results and determine which specific drug is involved.
 The results help the team understand how best to treat the patients and make sure they use the prescriptions they're given.

 Patients then head to a small exam room in the back, where they connect via video to a nurse practitioner or physician assistant in a brick-and-mortar clinic.

 If all goes well, the provider will send over a prescription for Suboxone (a combination medicine containing buprenorphine, which blocks cravings for opioids) or for Vivitrol (a long-acting, injectable version of naltrexone, which blocks opioid receptors).
-Once the staff has the prescription in hand, the RV nurse can give those Vivitrol shots directly, and also distribute Narcan, a medication that will reverse an opioid overdose.
-Suboxone prescriptions must be called into a local pharmacy.
+Once the staff has the prescription in hand, the RV nurse can give those Vivitrol shots directly and also distribute Narcan, a medication that will reverse an opioid overdose.
+Suboxone prescriptions must be called in to a local pharmacy.

 Patients also can drop used needles into a sharps container at the RV for disposal, but the staffers are not allowed to distribute clean needles.
 Some patients will talk with counselor Nicky McLean in a room just large enough to fit a table and two chairs.